Covid Construction - A GUIDE for Australian Construction Industry.

 WHAT ELSE YOU SHOULD KNOW AND DO

-Here is some additional information to help both employers and workers manage their activity during COVID-19:
+🛑Here is some additional information to help property owners, employers, and workers manage their activity during COVID-19:

 ● Workers of all ethnicity should be treated equally.
-Racism and bullying most not be tolerated, especially if we talk about multicultural working teams
+Racism and bullying must not be tolerated, especially if we talk about multicultural working teams

-● Every construction site should have health and safety representatives, who must provide training on personal hygiene matters
+● Every construction site and construction activity should have health and safety representatives and occupational hygienist, who must provide training on personal hygiene matters and control measures, and how to use personal protective equipment.

-● Site inductions, as well as workers and employers meetings, are great opportunities to raise awareness and offer information about the workplace safety.
+● Multiple sites inductions, as well as workers' and employers' meetings, are great opportunities to raise awareness and offer information about workplace safety.

-● Where possible, organise a meeting in larger spaces, even outdoors and show workers how to apply social distancing.
+● Where possible, organize a meeting in larger spaces, even outdoors, and show workers how to apply social distancing.

 ● Open windows, and adjust air conditioning for even more ventilation.